What's an Illustrator?

 That's where I'm at!

-During the day, I work at Carmel Clay Parks & Recreation doing graphic design, with the occasional bit of illustration.
-When I am not designing logos, banners, posters, and whatnot, I do what is called "freelance" or "contract" illustration work.
+During the day, I am a Creative Director for a marketing company named &Marketing.
+When I am not creating a company’s brand, building websites, and whatnot, I do what is called "freelance" or "contract" illustration work.
 I have had a variety of clients over the years, but the most notable would probably be IGN Entertainment: a company that covers news in the world of entertainment and gaming.

 When I am not doing either of those things, I write and illustrate my own projects which range from children's books to comic books.
 One day I hope to focus entirely on children's book writing and illustration, and occasionally creating comics for young readers.